 There is almost no head retention on this Ale with rapidly dissipating carbonation.
 To me, it looks more like a flat Pale Lager than an ale.

 - Water: A key ingredient in any brewing recipe, Bass uses water that has high levels of both Calcium Bicarbonate and Calcium Carbonate.
 Water that contains these high levels of minerals are commonly referred to as “Hard Water”.
 The water used at the Bass Brewery is exceptionally hard, and this greatly enhances the bitterness of the hops and contributes towards the sharp, refreshing, and delicious finish.

 - Hops: Bass Ale is expertly brewed using traditional English Hops (Goldings and Fuggle) combined with a dry-hopping process.
 Golding hops can be sourced in the United States but are a direct descendant of the original East Kent Golding hop.
-Initially, these hops were used as aromatic and bittering hops, but today they are highly sought after and used for their aromatic properties and qualities.
-Fuggle hops offer warm, woody, and natural earthy notes to Ales, Porters, and Bitters.
+Initially, these hops were used as both bittering and aromatic hops, but today they are highly sought after and used for their aromatic properties and qualities.
+Fuggle hops offer warm, woody, and natural earthy notes to Ales, Porter, and Bitters.

 - Barley: English two-row barley malt is used to brew most types of ale and pale ales.
 Two-row barley is usually used to produce German beer and English Ale and Pale Ale.

-- Yeast: Bass Ale is expertly brewed using traditional English Pale Ale Yeast.
+- Yeast: The beer is expertly brewed using traditional English Pale Ale Yeast.
 The scientific name of Pale Ale Yeast is Saccharomyces cerevisiae; this species produces well-balanced beer with an earthy and clean finish.
 Additionally, it allows the hop and malt properties to dominate the beer.